percona/pmm/docs/setting-up/client/postgresql.md

     !!! note alert alert-primary ""
         See [`pg_stat_monitor` GitHub repository](https://github.com/percona/pg_stat_monitor/blob/master/docs/USER_GUIDE.md#configuration) for details about available parameters.

 3. Start or restart your PostgreSQL instance.
+The extension starts capturing statistics from every database.

 4. In a `psql` session:

     ```sql
     CREATE EXTENSION pg_stat_monitor;
     ```

+    This command creates the view where you can access the collected statistics.

+    !!! note alert alert-primary ""
+        We recommend that you create the extension for the `postgres` database.
+In this case, you receive the access to the statistics, collected from every database.

 5. Check the version.